php-fig/fig-standards/proposed/Class-declaration.md

 ### 1.1 Properties

-- Properties MUST NOT have numeric characters
-- Static properties MUST NOT be publicly visible.
 - It is RECOMMENDED when declaring static properties the order follows private then protected
 - Order of property Declaration MUST be as follows:

     1. Class constants
     2. Static properties
-    3. Private properties
+    3. Public properties
     4. Protected properties
-    5. Public properties
+    5. Private properties

 ### 1.2 Methods